Have you been thinking about adopting a pet, but are concerned that the commitment of pet ownership will be too much to handle?

 - To ensure that your rabbit is socialized and acclimates to people you will need to pet your rabbit regularly and take it out of its cage.
 You will need to have enough time to care for your rabbit.

 - Rabbits require fresh vegetables to provide to their sensitive digestive system.
 You will need to have time to prepare their meals.
-It is not so simple as feed a dog from a jar or bag.
+It is not so simple as feeding a dog from a jar or bag.

 - Rabbits are not always the best idea for small children.
 Although they do well with older children, small children tend to be too loud and scare children who approach them in too wild of a manner.